-Instead of predicting the baseline power consumption $Y{base}^{\hat{}}$ , in this case we want the ability to predict the actual response of the building $Y{kW}$ due to any given strategy.
+Instead of predicting the baseline power consumption Y{base} , in this case we want the ability to predict the actual response of the building Y{kW} due to any given strategy.
 For example, in Fig. 3, there are N different strategies available to choose from.
-DR-Advisor predicts the power consumption of the building due to each strategy and chooses the DR strategy ( $\in \{i, j, \dots k \dots N\}$ ) which leads to the largest load curtailment.
+DR-Advisor predicts the power consumption of the building due to each strategy and chooses the DR strategy ($\in \{i, j, ..., k..., N\}$) which leads to the largest load curtailment subject to the constraints on the thermal comfort and set-points.
 The resulting strategy could be a combination of switching between the available set of strategies.

-2.3 DR strategy synthesis
+2.3.
+DR strategy synthesis

 Instead of choosing a DR strategy from a pre-determined set of strategies, a harder challenge is to synthesize new DR strategies and obtain optimal operating points for the different control variables.
-We can cast this problem as an optimization over the set of control variables, $X_c$ , such that we want to minimize the predicted power response of the building $Y{kW}$ , subject to a predictive model which relates the response to the control variables and subject to the constraints on the control variables.
+We can cast this problem as an optimization over the set of control variables, \aleph_c , such that we want to minimize the predicted power response of the building Y{kW} , subject to a predictive model which relates the response to the control variables and subject to the constraints on the control variables, given by χ{safe} .